jlrickert/zet/docs/731/README.md

-# World of Warcraft expansions and seasons
+# WOW expansions and seasons

 ## Vanilla